Beef bourguignon is a classic French stew recipe. Make this low-carb, paleo & whole30 version in your slow cooker or Instant Pot.

 - 1 teaspoon thyme

 - 1 tablespoon oil (for Instant Pot)

 - Add all ingredients to the slow cooker.
 Stir to mix well.

 - Cook HIGH 3-4, LOW 6-8.

-- Add the broth and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.
+- Add the broth and if needed, deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.

 - Close lid and seal valve.
 Set high pressure and cook for 35 minutes.
-Natural release pressure for 10 minutes then manually the remaining pressure.
+When done, natural release pressure for 10 minutes then manually the remaining pressure.